pandas: Get the number of rows, columns, elements (size) in DataFrame

 # 4 0 373450 8.0500 NaN S

-Get the number of rows, columns, and elements in pandas.DataFrame
+Get the number of rows, columns, and elements in a pandas.DataFrame

-Display the number of rows, columns, etc.: df.info()
+Display the number of rows and columns: df.info()

-The info() method of DataFrame displays information such as the number of rows and columns, total memory usage, the data type of each column, and the count of non-NaN elements.
+The info() method of a DataFrame displays a summary that includes the number of rows and columns, memory usage, data types of each column, and the number of non-null values.

 df.info()